-It may be tempting to plan lots of places to visit in England on your first trip but you will end up exhausted and potentially not enjoying any of it.
+It may be tempting to plan lots of places to visit in England and numerous tourist attractions on your first trip but you will end up exhausted and potentially not enjoying any of it.

 If you still need help or simply want to chat it through we us we do offer an itinerary review service.
 Find out more about our itinerary review service here!

 Enjoy your visit to England (and the rest of the UK)